 In today’s modern society, more and more Greek men are flying the nest early and living alone or with roommates.
 However, it is likely that his Greek mother is never far away and always on hand to prepare him lunch or do his laundry if he needs it.

 I lived with a partner in Greece.
 Unmarried cohabiting couples were considered something of a taboo until recently.
 However, more and more young Greek couples are moving in together, much like in other European countries.

 Meeting the Parents is a Big Deal

-In the UK, it is relatively normal to expect my parents to meet the person who has become such a big part of my life, even if we don’t know precisely what the future holds.
+In the UK, it is relatively normal to expect my parents to meet the person who has become such a big part of my life.
+This is the case even if we don’t know precisely what the future holds.

 In Greece, meeting the parents is considered more of a big deal.
-If after a couple of months you still have not met his parents, have a little patience and realize that relationship and dating rules are different here.
+If after a couple of months you still have not met his parents, have a little patience and remember that relationship and dating rules are different here.

 Have you had any experience dating Greek men in Greece or in your native country?
 Let me know!